KorfLab/algorithms/c/README.md

 Disclaimer
 ----------

-I don't encourage people in my lab to program in C (or C++, C#, Java, Rust, etc.).
-If you want something faster than Python, I would rather you program in Go.
+I don't encourage people in my lab to program in C. If your project requires a compiled language, I prefer that you write it in Go.

 Resources